LucFrachon/advanced_lane_lines_detection/README.md

 - `test_images`: Images to test the pipeline on.
 - `output_images`: Various images produced by different parts of the pipeline and used to illustrate `project_writeup.md`.

+How to use
+---

+- Camera calibration parameters are provided in a pickle file (`calibration_params.pkl`) but if you want to recompute them, run `./camera_calibration.py`.
+Make sure you have execution rights on the file first.
+- Then run `./lane_detection_pipeline.py`.
+By default, the code runs on `project_video.mp4`.
+The video file name is hard-coded into the .py file at the moment.

 This pipeline works well on the project video but further work is required before it performs well on the other two.